package-broker/server/CONTRIBUTING.md

 # Contributing to PACKAGE.broker

-Thank you for your interest in contributing to Package Broker!
-We welcome contributions from the community to help make this project better.
+Thank you for your interest in contributing to PACKAGE.broker.
+We welcome contributions from the community to help make the project better.

 ## getting Started